Alok-Dumet/Game-Programming-Projects/README.md

 - Press B to B-egin the game.
 Use WASD and the arrow keys to move up and down.
 Press T to turn one player into a computer "player."
 Note: the computer player logic isn't complete, the player just moves up and down. https://github.com/user-attachments/assets/a437efc9-e260-4935-9639-0979d3bbfc7c

+3. Project 3 is an implementation of Lunar Lander using sprites from the Metroid game series by Nintendo.
+- Press spacebar to boost upwards.
+Press the left and right arrow keys to move left or right.
+- Your actions are limited by fuel.
+- You win when you land on the tower!!!